-- a. demonstrate an understanding of the principles, practices, functions of the insurance sector and its related markets and the responsibilities of insurers to their stakeholders (eg environmental, social and governance (ESG) responsibilities); - b. explain the nature of general (non-life) insurance and demonstrate an understanding of the issues and practices for different classes of insurance, including but not limited to: property, motor, health, catastrophe and casualty; - c. explain the nature of life insurance and demonstrate an understanding of the issues and practices relating to savings products, annuities, pensions and other long-term insurance products: - d. explain the nature, principles and purposes of the various types of reinsurance contracts, including evaluating the costs and benefits of risk sharing between the ceding and reinsurer companies; - e. identify and explain common investment classes; evaluate the risks attached to each class of investment and advise on asset management strategies in a given scenario; - f. explain and evaluate the liabilities of insurance companies including utilising industry methods and models for estimating the total cost of claims, including claims notified, claims incurred but not reported (IBNR) and claims incurred but not enough reported (IBNR); - g. demonstrate a basic understanding of actuarial modelling in the context of insurance, including the use of data, the nature of the assumptions and their implications for estimating liabilities; - h. demonstrate an understanding of the different distribution routes used by insurers; and - i. demonstrate an understanding of the opportunities and threats to traditional insurance models created by digital technologies, including data analytics, peer-to-peer risk sharing arrangements, and distributed ledger technology eg, blockchain.
+- a. demonstrate an understanding of the principles, practices , and functions of the insurance sector and its related markets and the responsibilities of insurers to their stakeholders (eg environmental, social and governance (ESG)sustainability responsibilities); - b. explain the nature of general (non-life) insurance and demonstrate an understanding of the issues and practices for different classes of insurance having regard to the impact that climate change may have on dynamic risks, including but not limited to: property, motor, health, catastrophe and casualty; - explain the nature of life insurance and demonstrate an understanding of the issues and practices relating to savings products, annuities, pensions and other long-term insurance products; - d. explain the nature, principles and purposes of the various types of reinsurance contracts, including evaluating the costs and benefits of risk sharing between the ceding and reinsurer companies; - e. identify and explain common investment classes; evaluate the risks attached to each class of investment and advise on asset management strategies in a given scenario; - f. explain and evaluate the liabilities of insurance companies including utilising industry methods and models for estimating the total cost of claims, including claims notified, claims incurred but not reported (IBNR) and claims incurred but not enough reported (IBNER); - g. demonstrate a basic understanding of actuarial modelling in the context of insurance, including the use of data, the nature of the assumptions and their implications for estimating liabilities; - h. demonstrate an understanding of the different distribution routes used by insurers; and - i. demonstrate an understanding of the opportunities and threats to traditional insurance models created by digital technologies, including data analytics, peer-to-peer risk sharing arrangements, and distributed ledger technology eg, blockchain.